From left: ‘Caliente 199’ mustard cover crop; chopped, incorporated, cover crop for packed into

 5) 300 growers total attending winter conference/meeting presentations will learn about integrated approaches to managing PB and soil-borne diseases and project results.
 January-March 2017.

 Three different events with presentations on subjects related to the project were completed in winter 2017: 1) Farmer and biofumigation expert Dale Gies of High Performance Seed in eastern Washington was a featured speaker at an annual statewide grower event in Central NY, 2) a presentation was given by the reserch team at a regional grower event in Long Island, and 3) a grower event in Western NY featured Extension faculty expert Dr. Mary Hausbeck from Michigan State University in a focused session about integrated Phytophthora blight management.
 These presentations connected another ~170 stakeholders to the project.
-This milestone is still in progress because more connections are anticipated from scheduled talks on the project throughout winter 2018 in Indiana, New Jersey, and Vermont.

 6) 1500 beneficiaries total nationally will learn about our biofumigation with brassica cover crops and integrated approaches to managing PB and soil-borne diseases via the above contacts, and Extension materials posted online, a webinar, and an instructional video.